 So, yeah, a cover that fits your sandbox is sounding pretty good about now, huh?
 Ideally you’re looking for a solid lid that can affix and stay in place through winter storms, but breathable is a big deal too.
 A tarp will only serve to give you the illusion that you’re doing something to cover the sandbox, but tends to be useless over the winter months, so you can do better than that.

-A happy medium that’s more affordable for those who can’t make a custom wood top are custom vinyl covers.
+An affordable happy medium for those who can’t make a custom wood top are custom vinyl covers.
 Some companies online offer them, and they’ll often be fitted with grommets or snaps that affix to your box.

-If you’re in a particularly wet area, like the rainforest that is the Pacific Northwest or you get summer monsoons, you’ll want to look for a waterproof, breathable cover so the sand stays nice and dry between playtimes.
+If you’re in a particularly wet area, like the Pacific Northwest rainforest, or you get summer monsoons, you’ll want to look for a waterproof, breathable cover so the sand stays nice and dry between playtimes.
+Keeping the box covered when not in use year round will make sandbox maintenance a breeze.

 Check it Out